George091/FFNN/README.md

 ## GENERAL OVERVIEW

-This is the readme for the "FFNN.py" file, created by George Barker for CSCI315 Artificial Intelligence with Professor Cody Watson.
+This is the readme for the "FFNN.py" file, created by George Barker.

 This python file codes a FEED FORWARD NEURAL NETWORK (FFNN) with 97% accuracy trained using the MNIST dataset to recognize and predict handwritten digits.